 1. Physical Evidence: Items like damaged car parts, torn clothing, or product defects.

-2. Documentary Evidence: Medical bills, accident reports, photographs, or emails.
+2. Documentary Evidence: Medical bills, accident reports, photos of the scene and your injuries, or emails.

 3. Witnesses: Eyewitnesses can strengthen a case by providing independent accounts of the incident.